 “You just have to relax yourself and put yourself somewhere else,” she said.
 “I put myself in sunny places.
 We’ve been to Hawaii three times, so I put myself on the beach and I had a drink.
 My son lives in York Beach, Maine, so one time I was there watching the kids play in the ocean.
 Another time, I was burying my granddaughter up to the neck with sand.
 Each time I went, I had something different to focus on.
 You just have to find something sunny and relaxing for yourself.”

-Carnahan will take a pill for the next five to 10 years that lowers the estrogen in her body.
+Carnahan will take a pill for as many as 10 years to lower estrogen in her body.
 Certain breast cancers feed off of estrogen, Datko explained.
 Studies show that reducing estrogen in the body reduces the risk of cancer recurring.

 “We starve the cancer of estrogen, and that is very effective,” she said.
 “And that is also the reason why studies have shown women don’t always need chemotherapy.”

 Studies continue to find new methods to fight breast cancer.
 However, Datko said she continues to get younger and younger patients, again stressing the importance of regular mammograms and considering other cancer-prevention tools, such as genetic testing for high-risk patients.